giulianodejulio/robotics-lab-project/README.md

-# rl_main
+# robotics-lab-project
-This is the repository for the Technical Project of Robotics Lab exam by Giuliano de Julio.
+This is the repository for my Technical Project for Robotics Lab exam.

 To run the packages, type in a terminal `roslaunch rl_project_dejulio scenario_multiple_robots.launch`, which will spawn the Gazebo scene and run the node commanding the Kuka manipulator.